roclar/roclar.github.io/_posts/2015-11-13-USENIX-LISA-2015-day-three.md

 You need to know is your mandate from senior management.

-Julie Gunderson - Power of a positive communitee
+Julie Gunderson - Power of a positive community

 John Arrasjid - Choices Made Tied to Career Evolution

-If you don't ask questions, for help, or for conference approval...When attending a conference, write a trip report.
+If you do not ask questions, for help, or for conference approval...When attending a conference, write a trip report.
 What you expected to get out of, what you got out of it and how it applied to your job.
 This will seed your request for following years.
 Even if you feel uncomfortable speaking, make an effort.
 Push your boundries.

 Brian Sebby - Improvise a Lightning Talk